-We’ve also provided the latest research behind each natural remedy to help you make informed, effective decisions about what’s best for you.
+We’ve also provided the latest research behind each natural remedy to help you make informed, effective decisions about what’s best for your mental health wellness.

-While they may not be quite as effective as prescription anxiety medications or antidepressants, several herbs and natural supplements have calming and sleep-promoting properties that make them ideal for controlling anxiety.
+While they may not be quite as effective as prescription anxiety medications or antidepressants, several herbs and natural supplements have calming and sleep-promoting properties that make them ideal for anxiety relief.

 Valerian is a flowering plant that’s native to Europe and Asia.
 The root of the valerian plant is a common herbal supplement ingredient, including supplements that are often used for sleep issues and anxiety.

 Like many other herbal remedies, valerian has a long history.
-In fact, it’s been used as a herbal treatment for various ailments since the days of ancient Greece.
+In fact, according to the National Institutes of Health, it’s been used as a herbal treatment for various ailments since the days of ancient Greece.

-Although research on valerian and anxiety is mixed overall, some studies have found that it can promote relaxation and sleep, which are often difficult for people with anxiety.
+Although research on valerian and anxiety is mixed overall, a study published in the Journal of Evidence-Based Integrative Medicine found that it can promote relaxation and sleep, which are often difficult for people with anxiety.

 You may want to consider valerian if you have sleep anxiety — anxiety that develops late at night and prevents you from falling asleep.

 Chamomile is an herb that’s extracted from the Asteraceae plant family of daisy-like plants.
-It’s a popular ingredient in herbal chamomile tea designed to promote calmness, relaxation and deep, refreshing sleep.
+It’s a popular ingredient in herbal chamomile tea designed to promote calmness, relaxation, drowsiness, and deep, refreshing sleep.